rachelselinar/DREAMPlaceFPGA/README.md

 This work leverages the open-source ASIC placement framework, [DREAMPlace](https://github.com/limbo018/DREAMPlace), to build an open-source placement framework for FPGAs that is based on the [elfPlace](https://ieeexplore.ieee.org/document/8942075) algorithm.
 On the [ISPD'2016 benchmark suite](http://www.ispd.cc/contests/16/FAQ.html), *DREAMPlaceFPGA* is `5.4×` faster for global placement and `1.8×` faster for overall placement than [elfPlace (CPU)](https://ieeexplore.ieee.org/document/8942075), with similar quality of results.
 In addition, *DREAMPlaceFPGA* outperforms [elfPlace (GPU)](https://ieeexplore.ieee.org/document/9330804) by `19%` for global placement.
 For more details, please refer to the ['paper'](#citation).

-Among the various placement stages: global placement, legalization and detailed placement, only the global placement stage is accelerated using *DREAMPlaceFPGA*.
+Among the various placement stages: global placement (GP), legalization (LG), and detailed placement (DP), only the global placement stage is accelerated using *DREAMPlaceFPGA*.
 The [elfPlace (CPU)](thirdparty/elfPlace_LG_DP) binary is used to run the legalization and detailed placement stages.
 Currently, *DREAMPlaceFPGA* only supports the [ISPD'2016 benchmarks](http://www.ispd.cc/contests/16/FAQ.html), which employs the Xilinx Ultrascale architecture. *DREAMPlaceFPGA* runs on both CPU and GPU.
 If installed on a machine without GPU, multi-threaded CPU support is available.

-* Reference Flow
+* *DREAMPlaceFPGA* Placement Flow
 <p align="center">
     <img src=/images/FPGA_placement.png width=40% height=40%>
 </p>